frankfarach/CV/CV.md

 ## Publications

 ### Journal Articles

+**Farach, F. J.**, Treat, T. A., & Jungé, J. A. (in press).
+Effects of induced and naturalistic mood on the temporal allocation of attention to emotional information. *Cognition and Emotion.*

 Kerns, C. E., Mennin, D. S., **Farach, F. J.**, & Nocera, C. C. (in press).
 Utilizing an ability-based measure to detect emotion regulation